felixtrav/felixtrav.github.io/index.md

 ## Welcome to my Github Pages site.

 I am currently using this site for class notes and projects.
-I use this site to keep an easily accessible archive of notes for me and my colleagues.
+I use this site to keep an easily accessible archive of notes for myself and others.

 ### Classes (Fall 2020)